Fliange/FBMPK/README.md

     clean:
 	    rm -f $(OBJ) abmc_MPK
     .PHONY: abmc_MPK

+# Note
- Note that in order to use mkl on your machine, you need to modify MKLFLAGS.
+In order to use mkl on your machine, you need to modify MKLFLAGS.

 This part of the code does not include preprocessing. audikw_1.zip is the matrix we reordered with ABMC in advance, you can use this matrix for verification.